TRIQS/triqs/doc/reference/python/data_analysis/plotting/plotting.rst

 TRIQS defines a function *oplot*, similar to the standard matplotlib pyplot.plot function, but that can plot TRIQS objects (in fact *any* object, see below).

-We can reproduce the first example of the Green function tutorial :
+We can reproduce the first example of the Green function tutorial:

 .. plot:: reference/python/green/example.py
    :include-source:
    :scale: 70

-The *oplot* function takes :
+The *oplot* function takes:

-* as arguments any object that implements the :ref:`plot protocol <plot_protocol>`, for example Green function, Density of state : in fact any object where plotting is reasonable and has been defined ...
+* as arguments any object that implements the :ref:`plot protocol <plot_protocol>`, for example Green functions, density of states, and in fact, any object where plotting is reasonable and has been defined ...

 * string formats following objects, as in regular matplotlib, like in the example above.

 * regular options of the matplotlib *pyplot.plot* function

-* options specific to the object to be plotted : here the `x_window` tells the Green function to plot itself in a reduced window of :math:`\omega_n`.
+* options specific to the object to be plotted: here the `x_window` tells the Green function to plot itself in a reduced window of :math:`\omega_n`.

 Multiple panels figures
 =================================